NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Martial Disciple.md

 Choose two attribute boosts.
 One must be to **Strength** or **Dexterity**, and one is a free attribute boost.

 You're trained in your choice of the Acrobatics or Athletics skill.
-You gain a skill feat: [[Feats/Cat Fall|Cat Fall]] if you chose Acrobatics or [[Feats/Quick Jump|Quick Jump]] if you chose Athletics.
+You gain a skill feat: [[Cat Fall|Cat Fall]] if you chose Acrobatics or [[Quick Jump|Quick Jump]] if you chose Athletics.
 You're also trained in the Warfare Lore skill.

 *Source: Pathfinder Player Core*
 *ORC*